theTyster/portfolio/story.md

 ```

 Ducks best friend was a [frog, dog, hog, carton of eggnog] named {friend}.

+I always forget what color {friend} was.
+Do you remember?

+Oh, how could I forget. {friend} was a beautiful shade of {friendColor} of course!

 "You sure are one goofy friend, {friend}."
 Duck said as they splashed together.